maco/django-feedback-pv/README.rst

 Based on jabapyth/django-feedback but significantly overhauled.

-This app creates an ajax "feedback" button on your site, which pops up a form for the user to fill.
+This app creates an ajax "feedback" button on your site, which pops up a form for the user to fill in.
 The changes from jabapyth/django-feedback are as follows:

 * Use the Colorbox Javascript library to display the popup reliably.
 * Store additional information in the database including the user if logged in and the full REQUEST object.
 * Give the user his own email address as a default if he is logged in.
 * Have the email also include information about the logged in user from get_profile().
 * Refined the feedback tab image.
+* Added a honypot field to prevent comment spam.
 * Other cleanup.